 Tammy is a Certified Professional Dog Trainer who, over the past ten years, has had the privilege of being involved in helping many dogs and their families.
 As Volunteer Co-ordinator at Animal Services, she had the opportunity to handle and walk hundreds of dogs of varying sizes and temperaments, most without previous training.
 She also designed and administered the mandatory training orientation of all the volunteers to help ensure dogs at the city shelter were safe and received positive training when walking or interacting with volunteers.

 Working with puppies is her specialty.
 Helping a puppy get the right start can make such a huge difference in that dog’s life.
 As a specialty foster home for Animal Services and Adopt A Mutt, she has had the joy of socializing and training many young puppies, helping them to be confident, playful puppies ready for adoption.
-Over the years she have taught hundreds of hours of puppy classes, as well as classes in manners, parkour, rally and dog agility .
+Over the years she has taught hundreds of hours of puppy classes, as well as classes in manners, parkour, rally and dog agility .
 She is passionate about life long learning….for both dogs and their handlers and believes that continuing education is particularly important in the world of dog training.
 She is a certified Fear Free Professional and a Licensed Family Paws Parent Educator.

 Melissa has been training dogs and involved in dog sports for the past 14 years and training dogs professionally for the past seven.
 She is a Certified Professional Dog Trainer who believes that innovation and constant learning and improvement is the only way forward for the dog training world.
 Her own dogs have titled in Agility (NADAC, ASCA, and USDAA), Parkour (IDPA), Tricks (DMWYD) and Rally-o (CKC) A self described ‘dog training geek’ she is always striving to find the most progressive and science-based training methods available and will happily share her knowledge and passion with others.
 Her versatility has allowed her to teach in many disciplines including: agility, parkour, tricks, shaping and platforms, rally freestyle, and sport foundations.